Deliver “Delight and Passion” to people

 The National Museum of Emerging Science and Innovation Visionary Lab Phase 2

-Through research into the new academic field of "neurointelligence," which combines life science, medicine, linguistics, mathematical science, and information science, visitors can learn about our brains, which we do not usually pay attention to, and experience the amazing power of our own "brains."
-What ideal future can be opened up by the fusion of brain research and artificial intelligence (AI) research?
-We have gained a new perspective on "intelligence" from cutting-edge research, and have embodied this as displays that explores the great possibilities of the brain.
-[Social Issues/Customer Issues/Requests] Our goal was to reach out to a wide range of people, from those interested in science to the general public, while developing activities that lead to funding and, in the future, to international outreach activities with an eye toward overseas expansion.
-Purpose ・For researchers and visitors to think together about "neurointelligence" and share the significance and joy of research.・To experience the joy of getting to know oneself through the "brain intelligence" and to provide an opportunity for many young people who will pave the way for the future to become interested in "neurointelligence" and science. ・To contribute to the global dissemination activities of the International Research Center for Neurointelligence (IRCN) at the University of Tokyo's Institute for Advanced Studies on the necessity of basic research in science and technology.
+Through research into "neurointelligence," a new academic field that fuses life sciences, medicine, linguistics, mathematical sciences, and information science, this exhibition aims to explore the "intelligent brain," that is, our brain, and the amazing power of our own brains that we are usually unaware of.
+It also explores what kind of ideal future can be forged by the fusion of brain research and artificial intelligence (AI) research, providing a new displays on "intelligence" from cutting-edge research and exploring the great potential of the brain.
+[Social Issues/Customer Issues/Requests] The challenge was to reach a wide range of people, from those interested in science to the general public, to develop activities that lead to funding, and in the future to connect to international outreach activities with a view to overseas expansion.
+Objectives: To have researchers and visitors think together about "neurointelligence" and share the significance and appeal of the research.・To allow young people to experience the joy of self-discovery through "intelligence" and to inspire them to take an interest in "neurointelligence" and science, as they will shape the future. ・To contribute to the global dissemination activities of the International Research Organization for Neurointelligence (IRCN) at the University of Tokyo's Institute for Advanced Study, regarding the necessity of basic research in science and technology.
 Based on these objectives, we considered solutions.
-[Solution] In order to outreach the results of cutting-edge science research, planners and designers worked with researchers to consider "What is neurointelligence?" and "What is the worldview that IRCN aims for?" and after repeated discussions, we came up with a concrete displays.
-In the process, we created displays that was not simply a display of research results, but one that communicated the results of cutting-edge science that combines brain science and AI research to the world at large, while also getting the general public involved in the research at an individual level, creating a community that explores what brain science and AI should be, and incorporating mechanisms into displays to encourage continued participation in that community. <Our project members> [Development/Producer] Hironobu Takeda [Sales/Project Management] Shun Enomoto [Planner] Hajime Watanabe, Reimi Abe [Designer] Akihiko Shikko, Atsushi Suzuki, Sayaka Horikoshi [Production] Nomura Duo: Ryoichi Tanbo, Yoshinari Imaizumi, Naoru Hara
+[Solution] In order to outreach cutting-edge scientific research results, planners and designers worked with researchers to consider "What is neurointelligence?" and "What kind of worldview does IRCN aim for?" and concretized displays through repeated discussions.
+In the process, instead of simply displaying research results, we incorporated mechanisms into displays to widely communicate cutting-edge scientific research results that fuse brain science and AI research to the world, while also allowing the general public to engage in research at an individual level, creating a community to displays the ideal form of brain science and AI, and encouraging continued participation in that community. <Our Project Members> [Development/Production] Hironori Takeda [Sales/Project Management] Shun Enomoto [Planners] So Watanabe, Remi Abe [Designers] Akihiko Shikkou, Atsushi Suzuki, Sayaka Horikoshi [Production] Nomura Duo: Ryoichi Tanbo, Yoshinari Imaizumi, Naoru Hara

 #public